An ordinary account

 The main reason I don’t want a total lassaiz faire approach to legal documentation is that – to put it crudely – some men are assholes.
 If there are no penalties whatsoever for falsely declaring one’s gender in a passport application or a driver’s licence application, some men will take advantage of this.
 I’ve seen it happen.
-Sometimes the infraction is relatively minor – as a recent example, a Canadian man took advantage of gender transition legislation to get cheaper insurance premiums, which is of course a form of insurance fraud – but I would not be at all surprised to find that there are some men who would do something like this for more predatory purposes.
+Sometimes the infraction is relatively minor – as a recent example, a Canadian man took advantage of gender transition legislation to get cheaper insurance premiums.
+This is of course a form of insurance fraud.
+Perhaps not the heinous of crimes, but I would not be at all surprised to find that there are some men who would try something like this for more predatory purposes.
 I have enough experience with abusive and predatory men that yes, I would (and do) accept some degree of intervention from the state in this context.
-A complete “free for all” on government documentation seems like a really bad idea in a world that contains assholes… some level of gatekeeping or oversight is a good idea!
+A complete free for all on government documentation seems like a really bad idea in a world that contains assholes.
+Predators do exist, and as a practical matter some level of gatekeeping or oversight is a good idea.

 The surgical model.
 The “traditional” approach to transgender recognition is to require a complete surgical transition before any legal documentation can be issued.
 In everyday language: you have to get the sex change operation first, then you can update your drivers licence.
 This approach has fallen out of favour recently, but it still exists in several Australian states, including New South Wales.
 To my mind this model is pointlessly cruel: I cannot think of any legitimate public policy goal that is achieved by the NSW laws that is not also achieved by the more permissive South Australian laws.

 The medical model.
-The law in South Australia uses a medical model: being transgender is considered to be a medical condition, requiring a diagnosis of gender dysphoria from a medical practitioner (often a psychiatrist), along with evidence that this condition is being appropriately treated.
+The law in South Australia adopts a medical perspective.
+Being transgender is still considered to be a medical condition, requiring a diagnosis of gender dysphoria from a medical practitioner (often a psychiatrist), along with evidence that this condition is being appropriately treated.
 South Australia was the first Australian state to adopt this law, in 2017, and so far it seems to be going smoothly.
 The sky has not fallen, Adelaide has not become a smoking pit in the ground, life goes on.
 The empirical evidence seems to be that there are no drawbacks to the SA process relative to the NSW one.

-The main problem with the South Australian law is that it is still rather stigmatising to transgender people (being trans is still implicitly viewed as a mental illness) and it also places spurious constraints on who can transition.
+The main problem with the South Australian law is that it is still rather stigmatising to transgender people.
+Being trans is still implicitly viewed as a mental illness, which is a little depressing.
+Perhaps more substantively, it places spurious constraints on who can transition.
 For someone like myself – white, affluent, middle-aged, cis-passing, etc – it’s not too hard to pay for the hormone treatment, laser treatment, psychiatrist visits and therapy sessions, and so on.
 It’s humiliating, yes, and extraordinarily physically painful at times, but it’s doable.
 That is not necessarily true for transgender people who lack my resources (and quite frankly it still sucks even for people who do).
 So if we can avoid systematic abuse within a less demeaning and less classist legal framework, that would be highly preferable.
 Which brings me to…

-What all of this comes down to, from my perspective, is that the declarative model is perfectly sensible so long as the laws are properly enforced so that gender transition doesn’t turn into a complete legal free-for-all.
-What it does, in essence, is shift the gatekeeping: it is removed at the time of application, but can be enforced, audited, verified and violations penalised after the fact.
+What all of this comes down to, from my perspective, is that the declarative model is perfectly sensible so long as the laws are properly enforced.
+In other words, my take on the declarative model is that it does not remove gatekeeping – rather, it shifts the gatekeeping.
+It is removed at the time of application, but can be enforced, audited, verified and violations penalised after the fact.
 These rules are a form of gatekeeping, of course, but in my view a good one: it serves as a deterrent measure to prevent malicious actors taking advantage.
 To my mind this is a perfectly reasonable and defensible legal strategy that acknowledges the trade-offs involved.
 As I see it, there is no public policy need to force genuine trans folks to prove who we are at the time of applying for legal documentation, but only so long as there is also a properly enforced process by which violators can be subject to legal sanction.

 To paraphrase The Wire: “fraud stays fraud”, and should be punishable as such.